.

-Schools were the first institution to fail Warren Lee Hill, promoting him every year even though he could barely read or write.
-Will the justice system be the last as he faces the ultimate punishment.
+Schools were the first institution to fail Warren Lee Hill.
+Will the justice system be the last as he faces the ultimate punishment?

 Before the term became banned by political correctness, being retarded had a medical definition.
 Medical Retardation is a developmental disability that is diagnosed when one has an IQ score below 70-75 and “significant limitations in two or more adaptive skill areas.”
 (1)